hemantksingh/messup-learn/Security/Web Security/Security Cookies.md

 # HTTP Cookies

 An [HTTP cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is a small piece of data that a server sends to the user's web browser.
-It is typically used to tell if two requests came from the same browser because the underlying HTTP protocol is stateless.
-Each request from your browser is completely separate from the next one, so the server needs a way to keep track of what request belongs to what visitor.
-By storing a small bit of information in a cookie, the web site can determine that your page view belongs to your user account.
+Because the underlying HTTP protocol is stateless, it is typically used to tell the server if two requests came from the same browser.
+The stateless nature of HTTP means, each request from your browser is completely separate from others, so if the server needs a way to keep track of what request belongs to what visitor, it does so by storing a small bit of information in a cookie.

 Cookies mainly used for three purposes: help the user in providing a much more targeted and customized experience tailored to the user.
 Like